swiftlang/swift-evolution/proposals/NNNN-no-implicit-copy-bindings.md

 We propose introducing an attribute, `@noImplicitCopy`, to prevent the compiler from introducing implicit copies in certain situations.
-To begin with, we propose allowing `@noImplicitCopy` to be applied to local `let` bindings and to non-`inout` function parameters, to prevent the value bound to the attributed binding from being implicitly copied.
+To begin with, we propose allowing `@noImplicitCopy` to be applied to local `let` and `var` bindings, as well as function parameters, to prevent the value bound to the attributed binding from being implicitly copied.
 We also propose a contextual keyword operator, `copy x`, which can be used to explicitly allow a copy.

 For example: